Southampton-RSG-Training/industry-skills-agile-training/episodes/12-software-development-landscape.md

 Project management is concerned with all aspects of a project including planning, executing, and closing projects, as well as managing change and risk within a project.
 Project management may contain Scrum but will also cover the wider project aspects including ensuring that a project meets its goals, timeline, and budget.

-There are lots of project management frameworks.
+There are lots of project management frameworks, we'll briefly mention two of them here: Agile Project Management and PRINCE2.

-To avoid confusion we should distinguish between Scrum (an Agile delivery technique) and Agile Project Management (AgilePM), which involves the application of Agile principles to managing projects.
-AgilePM emphasises transparency, flexibility and meeting customer need, as well as allowing teams to have autonomy, make shared decisions and self-organise.

-Another popular project management framework is PRINCE2 (PRojects IN Controlled Environments), which was developed by the UK government, and outlines seven principles, seven themes and seven processes to guide how a project should be managed.
+### Agile Project Management

+Agile practices aren't just used for software development anymore.
+Agile has been applied to the whole project management lifecycle in project management frameworks such as AgilePM.

+AgilePM also follows the core values of the Agile Manifesto:

+1. Individuals and interactions over processes and tools.
+2. Working software over comprehensive documentation.
+3. Customer collaboration over contract negotiation.
+4. Responding to change over following a plan.

+There are foundation and practitioner certifications available for Agile Project Management through [APMG International](https://apmg-international.com/).
+The foundation stage focuses on understanding the Agile framework whereas the practitioner stage transitions the understanding into effective application of the Agile framework to real-life projects.
+### PRINCE2

+PRINCE2 (PRojects IN Controlled Environments) is the world's most practiced method for project management ([Axelos](https://www.axelos.com/)), it's a flexible method that guides you through the essentials of managing any project.
+PRINCE2 was developed by the UK government for information systems projects and is currently maintained by Axelos.

-It is a more heavyweight project management framework than Agile Project Management and so is often used in sectors where governance and documentation are priorities.
+PRINCE2 is more heavyweight than AgilePM and is often used in sectors where governance and documentation are priorities.

+PRINCE2 is built on seven principles, seven themes and seven processes.

+**Seven Principles (The Why)**

+-   Continued business justification
+-   Learn from experience
+-   Defined roles and responsibilities
+-   Manage by stages
+-   Manage by exception (people should be given the right amount of authority and only have to escalate to a higher management level if there is an exceptional circumstance)
+-   Focus on products
+-   Tailor to suit the project environment

+**Seven Themes (The What)**

+-   Business case
+-   Organisation
+-   Quality
+-   Plans
+-   Risk
+-   Change
+-   Progress

+**Seven Processes (The How)**

+-   Starting up a project
+-   Directing a project
+-   Initiating a project
+-   Controlling a stage
+-   Managing product delivery
+-   Managing stage boundaries
+-   Closing a project

+There are foundation and practitioner certifications in PRINCE2 available.
+Similar to the AgilePM certification, understanding of the PRINCE2 framework is the goal of the foundation stage and application is the goal of the practitioner stage.

+It's possible to combine Agile and PRINCE2, and there is even an 'Agile PRINCE2' qualification.

 :::: challenge
 ## Group Exercise: Software Development or Project Management?